"To say the boat is well engineered is a vast understatement. It is exceptional." - Sea Magazine

 Noise & Vibration

 Flemings are known for their whisper quiet, smooth ride.
 To begin with, the engine room air intakes are located under the cockpit coaming, away from the main cabin and pilothouse.
 This location not only helps to reduce noise, but it eliminates corrosive salt spray from entering the engine room.

-From the beginning, Flemings have included the AquaDrive anti-vibration systems as standard equipment.
+We still use the Aquadrive system on the Fleming 78, but the Fleming 55, 58 and 65 are now fitted, as standard, with the Seatorque Bolt on Shaft System (BOSS).
+This is a totally enclosed, oil filled, self-contained, shaft and thrust bearing assembly.
+It achieves the same thing as the Aquadrive, in that the thrust is transferred from the propeller directly onto the hull rather than through the engines, but has the added benefit of the propeller shaft being enclosed thus reducing the drag, and increasing propeller efficiency.
+It also eliminates the need for a stuffing box and cutless bearings.
 These systems transfer the thrust from the propeller directly to the hull, not the engine.
 Thrust bearing brackets are bolted to full-length steel bars encapsulated in the vessel's massive engine stringers, so the propeller's thrust is transmitted to the hull.
 This allows the engine to be mounted on soft engine-mounts.
 The engine is virtually "floating," thereby reducing its vibration from being transmitted throughout the vessel.

 The gensets are double-mounted on anti-vibration mounts, which are bolted to highly dense platforms.
 This approach also results in a "floating" engine, which contributes to whisper quiet, vibration free operation.